bsmg/beat-saber-community-wiki/modding/example-mod.md

 Because there is a possibility the user might exit to the Main Menu via the Pause menu, we do not want to use a `WaitUntil` with `Resources`, since it'll keep running every frame, and not good for preformance.
 To also save on preformance, we will create a local `tries` count, which will increase for every failed attempt.

 Once we've found it, we can simply assign it to a private `ResultsViewController` variable.
 We will also include a check to see if it's activated, and then break the loop.
 If more than 20 tries have been attempted, we will also break our `while(true)` loop.
 We will then move on to an `Init` void if less then 20 attempts were taken (After about 2 seconds).
+Let's then add code to our `Start` function to start this `IEnumerator`

 ![Grabbing ResultsViewController](/uploads/modding-example-v-2/16-replacement-three.png "Grabbing ResultsViewController")